 Age requirement: Volunteers must be at least 18 years old to apply for most positions, including keeper aides, behavior watchers, education interpreters, and some special events.
 During the summer months, there is a volunteer program for teens, ages 13 and up.

 Time commitment: Most volunteer programs require at least a 1-year commitment due to the extensive training required.
-Keeper aides are required to do one full-day shift or one half-day shift each week for the year.
-Other programs, including education interpreters, require a set number of shifts per month.
 Please see each position posting for information on requirements for that particular program.
-Short-term opportunities are available assisting with special events and office projects as they arise.
+Some short-term and single day opportunities are available.

 Recruitment Process: Each volunteer opportunity has an application and interview process.
-Please submit your application as outlined in the position description.
-If accepted, full-time volunteers must pass a Smithsonian background check, complete initial training, and become a FONZ member* in their first year of volunteering (volunteers receive a 25% discount on FONZ memberships).
-Please be aware that some Zoo support positions may also require proof of certain vaccinations.
+If accepted, full-time volunteers must pass a Smithsonian background check and complete initial training.
+Please be aware that some positions may also require proof of certain vaccinations.